Becoming You With Julie

 Labeled ingredients for pico de gallo laid out on a table.

-• Tomatoes – Roma or plum work best because they’re firm and less watery.
+• Tomatoes – The best tomatoes for pico de gallo are Roma or plum because they’re firm and less watery.
 Cherry tomatoes also work in a pinch.

-• Onion – White onion is classic; you can also use a yellow or red onion.
+• Onion – The best onion for pico de gallo is a matter of taste.
+White onion is classic, but you can also use a yellow or red onion, which also works great!

 • Jalapeño – For a mild pico, remove the seeds and ribs, or omit.
 For more heat, leave them in or try serrano peppers.